pranav-k-jha/D3-Innovation-Distributed-Microservice-Architecture/README.md

+**Project Description:**

+This project centers around the creation of a distributed system aimed at digitalizing the sports industry.
+It involves the aggregation of lift-ride data from various resorts spread geographically.
+The collected data is subsequently utilized for data analysis purposes, aiding in tasks such as identifying the most frequently used lifts and the skiers who engage with them the most.
+To accomplish this, the project necessitates the implementation of a server-side API along with the construction of a multithreaded Java client responsible for sending POST requests to the server.

+The Java client is designed to generate a substantial volume of POST requests, approximately 10,000 in number.
+This client also incorporates error-handling mechanisms, with requests being retried up to five times before being classified as failed requests.

+Additionally, the project entails performance profiling through the calculation of various metrics, including mean and median response times, throughput, and p99 response time.

+**Keywords:** Client-server architecture, Multi-threaded Java client, HTTP protocol, Error handling, Concurrency

 #### Create VM Instance on Oracle Cloud

 To use the oracle cloud, you will need to register a free account.
 And select your home region (to me, here is the Canada Southeast (Montreal) - Home RegionRegion Identifier: ca-montreal-1).